-Frequently asked questions about Azure Cost Management
+Frequently asked questions about Azure Cost Management and Billing

 Cloudyn will be deprecated by the end of 2020.
 Existing Cloudyn features are being integrated directly into the Azure portal.
 With the exception of customers in the Cloud Solution Provider program (CSP), Cloudyn won’t be onboarding new customers.
 Cloudyn Support will remain available until it is fully deprecated.
 For more information visit, Choose between Azure Cost Management and Cloudyn.